Bea Arthur: Television

 Arthur accepted a 1971 invitation from Norman Lear to guest-star on his sitcom All in the Family, as Maude Findlay, the cousin of Edith Bunker.
 An outspoken liberal feminist, Maude was considered the antithesis to the reactionary character of Archie Bunker, who described her as a "New Deal fanatic".
 At the age of 49, Arthur's performance on All in the Family impressed viewers as well as television executives at CBS who, she would later recall, asked "'Who is that girl?
 Let's give her her own series.'"

 Maude previewed in her second All in the Family appearance.
 Debuting in 1972, the series found her living in the affluent community of Tuckahoe, Westchester County, New York, with her fourth husband, Walter (Bill Macy) and divorced daughter, Carol (Adrienne Barbeau).
 Arthur's performance as Maude garnered her several Emmy and Golden Globe nominations for the series, with Arthur winning an Emmy in 1977 for Outstanding Lead Actress in a Comedy Series.
 Maude earned a place for Arthur in the history of the women's liberation movement.

 The series addressed serious sociopolitical topics of the era that were considered taboo for a television sitcom, including the Vietnam War, the Nixon Administration, Maude's bid for a Congressional seat, divorce, menopause, drug use, alcoholism, nervous breakdown, mental illness, women's lib, gay rights, abortion and spousal abuse.
 A prime example is "Maude's Dilemma", a two-part episode airing near Thanksgiving 1972 in which Maude grapples with a late-life pregnancy, ultimately deciding to have an abortion.
 Even though abortion had been legal in New York state since 1970, as well as in California since its state's 1969 on-demand ruling, it was illegal in many other regions of the country and, as such, the episode sparked controversy.
 As a result, dozens of network affiliates refused to broadcast the episode, substituting either a repeat from earlier in the season or a Thanksgiving TV special in its place.

 However, by the time of the summer rerun season six months later, the uproar was reduced and the stations that had refused to air the episode upon its first run now ran it for broadcast.
-As a result, a reported 65 million viewers watched the two-episode arc either on first run that November or during the following summer.
+A reported 65 million viewers watched the two-episode arc either on first run that November or during the following summer.
 The episode first aired two months before the U.S. Supreme Court legalized the procedure nationwide in the Roe v.
 Wade outcome in January 1973.

 Arthur decided to exit the series during its sixth season.
 Later in 1978, she appeared in the Star Wars Holiday Special, in which she performed a song in the Mos Eisley cantina.
 She hosted The Beatrice Arthur Special for CBS on January 19, 1980, leading a musical comedy revue with Rock Hudson, Melba Moore and Wayland Flowers with Madame.

 Arthur returned to television in the short-lived 1983 sitcom Amanda's (an adaptation of the British series Fawlty Towers).
 Ten of the show's thirteen episodes were aired.